lyc102/ifem/docs/_mesh/sc3.md

     locFace = [2 3 4; 1 3 4; 1 2 4; 1 2 3]; % Ascend ordering
     locFace = [2 3 4; 1 4 3; 1 2 4; 1 3 2]; % Consistent ordering

-Again the local and the global ordering maynot be consisitent.
+Again the local and the global ordering may not be consistent.
 That is

     face(elem2face(t,:),1) < face(elem2face(t,:),2) < face(elem2face(t,:),3)

-maynot be always true unless we use the ascending ordering in both `face` and `locFace`.
+may not be always true unless we use the ascending ordering in both `face` and `locFace`.

 ## Orientation